-Most recently, Mr. Tibus served as Chief Operating Officer (COO) to Max & Erma’s, a $150-million chain of casual dining restaurants in Chapter 11.
+Most recently, Mr. Tibus served as the Chief Operating Officer (COO) of Max & Erma’s, a $150-million chain of casual dining restaurants in Chapter 11.
 In this role, he oversaw day-to-day operations for the entire chain and implemented a series of initiatives designed to improve store-level and corporate operations.
-There, he addressed critical repairs and maintenance issues, re-established a marketing presence and retooled training, menu development, and IT functions.
+There, he addressed critical repairs and maintenance issues, re-established a marketing presence, and retooled training, menu development and IT functions.
 He worked with the various interested parties to manage the bankruptcy process, develop a plan of reorganization, overcome significant objections to the sale and efficiently transition the company’s operations to the new buyer.

-Mr. Tibus earned a bachelor's degree from Florida State University and a master’s degree in business administration from the University of Florida.
-He is a Certified Insolvency and Restructuring Advisor (CIRA), a member of the Association of Insolvency and Restructuring Advisors (AIRA), and the American Bankruptcy Institute (ABI).
+Mr. Tibus earned a bachelor's degree from Florida State University and an MBA from the University of Florida.
+He is a Certified Insolvency and Restructuring Advisor (CIRA) and a member of the Association of Insolvency and Restructuring Advisors (AIRA) and the American Bankruptcy Institute (ABI).